 You may be unsure whether or not to sell your property using a 1031 exchange due to concerns about your ability to locate or complete the purchase of a suitable replacement property within the allowed time deadlines.
-Perhaps, in this case, the benefits of tax straddling will provide you with the silver lining that you seek.
+Perhaps, in this case, the benefits of a tax straddle will provide you with the silver lining that you seek.

 Since the taxpayer has 180 days to complete the exchange and the 180th day falls in the 2016 calendar year, in these circumstances, the gain on the sale of the taxpayer’s property may be deferred until 2016, the year in which the exchange fails.
 Since the seller does not receive the return of his funds from the QI until 2016, the recognition of gain on the sale is triggered in 2016, rather than 2015, in effect, achieving installment sale treatment for the sale.

 What is a 1031 exchange?
 Find out more by downloading our 1031 Exchange Kit.

 Allow us to address your business needs by contacting us, or commenting on the post below.
 We look forward to hearing from you!